-Provided that all exploration data and information has been made available by December 31 of each year of the option agreement, South32 shall decide within 30 days whether to fund a further tranche.
-The first year expenditure of a minimum \$2 million was a firm commitment.
 Should South32 withdraw prior to exercising its option, the option will lapse and South32 will have no further interest in or claim against the Project.

-South32 may exercise its option at any time following the completion of each year's annual program to subscribe for 70% of the shares of a newly formed project company by committing \$30 million to the newly formed company, less the amount of exploration expenditures contributed by South32 during the option period.
+South32 may exercise its option at any time following Year 1 to subscribe for 70% of the shares of a newly formed project company by committing \$30 million to the newly formed company, less the amount of exploration expenditures contributed by South32 during the option period.

-After the subscription funding has been expended by the project holding company the parties will contribute funding on a pro rata basis of 70% and 30% to South 32 and the Company, as contemplated by the operating agreement which will govern the period subsequent to the option exercise.
+After the subscription funding has been expended by the project holding company, the parties will contribute funding on a pro rata basis (70% and 30% to South 32 and the Company, respectively), as contemplated by the operating agreement which will govern the period subsequent to the option exercise.

-The Company will act as the operator of the Project during the 4-year option period and will provide annual reports and budgets to a technical committee, formed by the Company and South32, for the purpose of reviewing and approving each year's program.
+The Company will act as the operator of the Project during the option period and will provide annual reports and budgets to a technical committee formed by the Company and South32, for the purpose of reviewing and approving each year's program.